A smiling woman with blonde hair, wearing glasses, against a blue background.

 Julie brings a determined focus and unwavering dedication to her role as project manager and Chair of Trustees.

-After retiring from competitive swimming, Julie began her professional career as a nurse and midwife, before following her creative passion into higher education with a BA (Hons) degree and teacher training.
-She went on to work as a university lecturer in theatre design and costume, later working for a charity where she taught business studies to teens and adults with special educational needs, including those with ADHD and Autism Spectrum Disorder.
+Julie began her professional career as a nurse and midwife, before moving into education following a BA (Hons) degree and teacher training.
+She went on to work as a teacher at McMillan Academy in Teesside, before taking up role as a university lecturer.
+Most recently she worked for a charity where she taught teens and adults with special educational needs, including those with ADHD and Autism Spectrum Disorder.
 It was in this role that Julie gained first-hand insight into the distinctive strengths and challenges of neurodivergent learners.
 This experience not only deepened her understanding of their educational needs, but also ignited a lasting commitment to creating supportive, inclusive environments where every learner can feel confident and thrive.
 Julie is also a hands-on grandma to an eight-year-old grandson diagnosed with autism and ADHD, giving her real, personal insight into the needs, challenges and experiences of neurodivergent children across different stages of development.

 Julie originates from Teesside, but now lives in Scarborough with her husband, John.
 They have three, grown up children and five grandchildren.